 Ishita Rathi UPSC Rank

-According to an official release, Delhi Police Commissioner Rakesh Asthana honoured Delhi Police family ward Ishita Rathi on Thursday at police headquarters for reaching 8th place in the UPSC’s civil services examination-2021.
+According to an official release, Delhi Police Commissioner Rakesh Asthana honoured Delhi Police family ward Ishita Rathi on Thursday at police headquarters for reaching 8th place in the UPSC’s civil services examination 2021.

+If you are preparing for the UPSC exam, you need to know the preparation strategies from the toppers.
 She stated that she is a morning person who gets up early to study for her exams.
 Importantly, she did not study while keeping time in mind; instead, she set goals for herself.
 On some days, the targets were completed faster than she anticipated, while on others, it took more than 10 hours.

 When asked for a piece of last-minute exam advice for UPSC applicants, she responded that one should be confident, surround themselves with positive people, and be confident that they would pass the exam if they have prepared properly.
 She also stated that rationality must be brought to the examination hall.
 Because prelim tests are getting increasingly subjective, reasoning will be useful.

 The soon-to-be IAS officer stated that witnessing her parents happy in their jobs as police officers and serving the country inspired her to pursue a career as an IAS officer.
-She went on to say that her parents helped her realise her dream by providing her with all of the materials and assistance she needed to prepare for the exam on her own.
+She went on to say that her parents helped her realize her dream by providing her with all of the materials and assistance she needed to prepare for the exam on her own.
 As an IAS officer, Ishita wants to work for the empowerment of women and children.